raja2rajeev/flakiness-experiment-temp/README.md

-# Machine Learning–Driven Flaky Test Detection in CI/CD Pipelines
+# Flaky Test Prediction Using Machine Learning in CI/CD

 A reproducible experimental framework that applies supervised machine learning to detect and predict flaky tests in CI/CD environments.